-Applicants for admission to the second segment of the Occupational Therapy Assistant Program (OCTA) must complete the following minimum criteria by the end of The University of Louisiana at Monroe Summer Term I, following the Spring Semester that application is made: 1) possess a minimum, uncorrected cumulative grade point average of 2.300 on a 4.000 scale in all previous coursework attempted at higher institutions of attendance and a minimum 2.300 uncorrected grade point average in all hours toward the OTA degree; 2) completion of a minimum of 34 of the required 70 hours of coursework in the Occupational Therapy Assistant Program with a grade of "C" or better, including O.T.
-106, 115, 201, PSYC 278, and the 6 credits of required maths, which must be pursued in the required sequential order (see course descriptions for prerequisites and for those courses that may not be taken until acceptance into the professional portion of the Occupational Therapy Assistant Program); 3) completion of all developmental requirements.
+Applicants for admission to the second segment of the Occupational Therapy Assistant Program (OCTA) must complete the following minimum criteria by the end of the Spring Semester that application is made: 1) possess a minimum, uncorrected cumulative grade point average of 2.500 on a 4.000 scale in all previous coursework attempted at higher institutions of attendance and a minimum 2.500 uncorrected grade point average in all hours toward the OTA degree; 2) completion of 32 hours of required pre-professional coursework in the Occupational Therapy Assistant Program with a grade of "C" or better (see course descriptions for prerequisites).

-Application forms for admission to the second year of the Occupational Therapy Assistant Program (OCTA) must be obtained from the Office of Occupational Therapy during the Spring Semester that the student is eligible to apply.
-Completed applications are to be submitted to the Occupational Therapy Admissions Committee by April 1 for consideration for entry into the Occupational Therapy Assistant Program the following Fall Semester (OCTA).
+Criteria and procedures for admission to the second year of the Occupational Therapy Assistant Program are available at the University of Louisiana Occupational Therapy web site and through the Occupational Therapy Department office.
+Completed applications are to be submitted to the Occupational Admissions Committee by May 1 for consideration for entry into the Occupational Therapy Assistant Program the following Summer II semester (OCTA).
+Questions regarding out-of-state candidates should be directed to the OT office.

 Applications will be reviewed by the Occupational Therapy Admissions Committee.
 Preliminary ranking will be determined using the uncorrected grade point average of all hours taken toward OTA degree requirements.
-Subsequent and final ranking will be determined using the ULMOT Professional Behavior Record and the technical component of an assignment written by the student.
-The Professional Behavior Record will reflect the student's behaviors during all aspects of pre-professional programming.
-It will include such issues as professional attitude, initiative, appropriate interaction, adherence to program guidelines, attendance, punctuality, etc. Questions regarding out of state candidates should be directed to the OT office.
+Subsequent and final ranking will be determined using the ULM OT Professional Behavior Record and the technical component of an assignment written by the student.
+The Professional Behavior Record will reflect the student's behaviors during all aspects of pre-professional attitude, initiative, appropriate interaction, adherence to program guidelines, attendance, punctuality, etc. Questions regarding out-of-state candidates should be directed to the OT office.

-Students accepted into OCTA are required to fulfill the immunization requirements of the ULM Center for Communicable Diseases.
-Students accepting a position in the OCTA class may not make application to the professional occupational therapy program at ULM during their enrollment in OCTA.
+Students accepted into the OCTA program are required to fulfill the immunization requirements of the ULM Center for Communicable Diseases.
 Once accepted into the second segment of the Occupational Therapy Assistant Program, the student has one academic year to successfully complete the didactic coursework of the program.
 A student who fails to do so will be required to appear before The University of Louisiana at Monroe Occupational Therapy Academic Performance Committee for a hearing to determine continuation in the program.

 To progress in the Occupational Therapy Assistant Program, a student must complete all required didactic occupational therapy courses with a grade of "C" or better in one academic year.
 A cumulative 2.300 on a 4.00 scale is required for continued enrollment.
 The student must observe all prerequisites in the sequential pursuance of courses leading to an Associate of Science Degree as an Occupational Therapy Assistant.
 All OCTA professional courses must be taken at ULM.
 Students who fail to successfully meet all OCTA requirements (due to not meeting competency or based on grade) will be dismissed from the program.
 Students may request to appear before the Academic Performance Committee to determine continuation in the program.
 Before going on Level II Fieldwork clinical affiliations, students must have a minimum cumulative grade point average of at least 2.300 (uncorrected).
 The Academic Performance Committee has the right and responsibility to impose sanctions on a student who is not in compliance with ethical, professional behavior, or patient welfare guidelines of the program after following due process guidelines of the program.
-Sanctions can include dismissal from a course with a grade of F and may result in permanent dismissal from the program.
+Sanctions can include dismissal from a course with a grade of "F" and may result in permanent dismissal from the program.
 The Occupational Therapy Academic Performance committee will determine the re-application status of any student who does not successfully complete the program.
 Students will receive a grade of either "CR" or "F" on Level II Fieldwork experiences.